 We knew then that we wanted to co-create specific guidelines for equitable nonprofit technology use and creation.
 Still, we wanted to first invest in establishing a concrete baseline for those conversations.
-This involved soliciting more community-authored articles related to equity, crafting intentional equity-related sessions at the NTC, and being far more public about NTEN's internal equity work.
+This involved soliciting more community-authored articles related to equity, crafting intentional equity-related sessions at the annual conference NTEN plans and hosts (the Nonprofit Technology Conference), and being far more public about NTEN's internal equity work.

-In 2019, we saw how much had already happened since our internal conversations had started and didn't want to put it off any longer.
-We convened a diverse working group from across the NTEN community.
-Through interviews, feedback surveys, facilitated discussions, and content creation in small groups and the full working group, we arrived at a complete set of guidelines addressing the use, creation, and funding of technology.
-NTEN's board and staff, as well as the Community Equity Committee, were also engaged in the process of getting us to the content we have now published.
+In 2019, we convened a diverse working group from across the NTEN community.
+Through interviews, feedback surveys, facilitated discussions, and content creation in both small groups and the full working group, we arrived at a complete set of guidelines addressing the use, creation, and funding of technology.
+NTEN's board and staff, as well as the Community Equity

+Committee, were also engaged in the process of creating the guide.